asiatanvir/Algo_Trading_ML_Model/ReadMe.md

 ## Backtesting.py
-Backtesting invloves predictive modeling to determine if a model or strategy has perfomed well in the past.
+Backtesting involves predictive modeling to determine if a model or strategy has perfomed well in the past.
 If so, then assuming other factors same, model or startegy is expected to perform well in the future data.
 Backtesting.py is a framework to backtest, optimize and improve trading strategies.
 Backtesting.py's fast, convenient approach and interactive ouput charts makes the development of successful trading system possible.
 Strategy syntax of backtesting.py extend Strategy class and override its two abstract methods: init() and next().

 Method init() is invoked before the strategy is run.
 Within it, one ideally precomputes in efficient, vectorized manner whatever indicators and signals the strategy depends on.